-When the lockdown was really tight, and we were asked not to go to the grocery store more than once a week, I was had a chocolate craving and was desperate to make some brownies but had no box brownie mix and no bakers chocolate and no chocolate chips.
+When the lockdown was really tight, and we were asked not to go to the grocery store more than once a week, I was had a chocolate craving and was desperate to make some homemade brownies but had no box brownie mix and no bakers chocolate and no chocolate chips.
 And even if it would have been okay to go to the store, they were closed since now that there is a pandemic, even Walmart closes at 8:30pm.
 (The horrors!
 What is this world coming to when Walmart closes?)

 I had only ever made fudgy brownies with chocolate chips or unsweetened chocolate before, so I didn't know exactly what to do.
 Even so, I was convinced that it was possible to make good brownies with only cocoa powder, and I went to work.